How to Increase Sales: 12 Jokers from Your Sleeve

 - Collect their contact details and greet them using their names.

-Pop-ups that you build with Claspo can deliver all of your love to your customers even through screen and distance.
+Pop-ups you build with Claspo can deliver your devotion to your customers even through screens and distance.

 8. Show, Don’t Tell

-Everyone who is involved in commerce is aware that reputation in this sphere is the key to success.
+Everyone involved in commerce knows that reputation in this sphere is the key to success.
 Befriending potential clients and earning their trust can be tricky.
-In this scenario, a visual display of your company’s life can affect people more than words.
+In this scenario, a visual display of your company’s life can affect people more than just words.

 Uploading funny or educational videos about your work routine can induce people to get more engaged.
 Pictures of real employees are always more relatable than stock images of happy teams.
 Trust seals prove that shoppers can rely on you.

 Even if it was not for the COVID-19 pandemic, the drift toward e-commerce would have been inescapable.
 You can purchase almost everything within a couple of clicks, which is incredibly convenient and time-saving.
 Therefore, if you want people to buy more from you, you have to keep up with the technological progress: